 1:1 support is suggested when classroom and small group interventions have not had the desired effect, whether for academic or self-esteem reasons.
-They may also be offered where there are recommendations given in a specialist report.
-Lessons are timetabled with one of the learning support teachers with the cost beingborne by parents.
+These are timetabled with one of the Support Teachers in school and bear an additional cost.